hyperlane-xyz/hyperlane-monorepo/.changeset/fresh-fishes-bake.md

 ---
-'@hyperlane-xyz/sdk': minor
+'@hyperlane-xyz/sdk': major
 ---

+Rename TokenConfig related types and utilities for clarity.
+E.g. `CollateralConfig` to `CollateralTokenConfig`.
-Export more config zod schemas
+Export more config types and zod schemas